 This inability to think of robots as anything but Other might be a new layer of false consciousness.
 Which presents another set of problems.
 Because even if AI remains weak and is never a full replication of human sentience, then we still wouldn’t want this, right?
 We want something closer to this.
 Otherwise we may get this en masse.

 Maybe AI Risk is paranoia.
 Maybe the worst case scenarios are overblown.
-I’d still rather be cautious because both weak AI and strong AI can be lethal.
+I’d still rather be cautious because AI could be lethal.
 So I think we should proceed slowly.
 Hopefully the problems of AI Risk never get to xenocide and plateau at nuisance.
 Or maybe we’re all wrong and a third benign unexpected reality happens, such as AI omphaloskepsis.